Luscious American Buttercream

 5 cups powdered sugar

-1 tsp salt (to taste - see notes)
+1 tsp salt

 1 tbsp clear vanilla

-1 tsp lemon juice (to taste -see notes)
+1 tsp lemon juice

 Directions

-1. Using a Whisk attachment, whip your room-temperature butter for about 5-10 minutes until it becomes white and smooth.
+1. Using a Whisk attachment, whip your room-temperature butter for about 5-10 minutes until it becomes white and fluffy.
 Make sure your butter turns white before proceeding to the next steps or else you will taste butter more than anything.

-3. Add in your vanilla, lemon juice and salt. (see notes)
+3. Add in your vanilla, lemon juice and salt.

 Recipe Notes